 EU court delivers transparency blow on MEP expenses

-A group journalists seeking access to MEP travel expenses, daily subsistence allowance and staff arrangement expenses will appeal a top European court ruling handed down on Tuesday (25 September).
+A group journalists seeking access to MEP travel expenses, daily subsistence allowances and staff arrangement expenses will appeal a top European court ruling handed down on Tuesday (25 September).

 Join EUobserver today